huggingface/transformers/docs/source/main_classes/pipelines.rst

 There are two categories of pipeline abstractions to be aware about:

-- The :class:`~transformers.pipeline` which is the most powerful object encapsulating all other pipelines
+- The :func:`~transformers.pipeline` which is the most powerful object encapsulating all other pipelines
 - The other task-specific pipelines, such as :class:`~transformers.TokenClassificationPipeline` or :class:`~transformers.QuestionAnsweringPipeline`